How to Handle an Auto Accident Injury Claim

 Ask a qualified, experienced personal injury trial lawyer to evaluate your case.
 We offer a consultation for free and without obligation.
 You probably had a doctor evaluate your injuries.
 Doesn’t it also make sense to have a lawyer evaluate your legal claim?

-At Brauns Law, see us as offering a concierge service for handling your claim.
+At Brauns Law, PC, see us as offering a concierge service for handling your claim.
 Let us take the burden of navigating an injury claim off your shoulders.
 We’ll save you time, stress, aggravation and the hassle of dealing with the insurance companies.
 Once you retain us, we’ll take over and handle everything so you can focus on your recovery.

 Common Auto Injury Misconceptions